LePetitJayJay/Victoria-2-Anime-Mod/README.md

 2. NOT compatible with GFM Dynamic Nations submod

-3. Recommended to use big frame submod for visibility: https://www.moddb.com/games/victoria-2-heart-of-darkness/addons/big-flag-frames-for-victoria-2-304-and-hpm (compatible with GFM and HFM too)
+3. Recommended to use big frame submod for visibility: https://www.moddb.com/games/victoria-2-heart-of-darkness/addons/big-flag-frames-for-victoria-2-304-and-hpm (compatible with HFM and partially with GFM too)

 4. in case of anime flags staying when the submod isn't selected on GFM/HFM/elsewhere, delete flags folder on Documents\Paradox Interactive\Victoria II\GFM\gfx or Documents\Paradox Interactive\Victoria II\HFM\gfx.